Assessing Employee and Candidate Capabilities

 Researchers have demonstrated that this framework can be applied across different cultures and rating sources.
 1, 2

-Noncognitive factors predict workplace performance and academic achievement
+Noncognitive factors predict performance on the job and academic achievement

-A body of literature in both education and organizational psychology supports the importance of the Big Five in predicting both educational and workforce outcomes.
+A body of literature in both education and organizational psychology supports the importance of the Big Five in predicting both educational and job effectiveness outcomes.

 Generalized personality traits constitute one of several noncognitive factors that may impact classroom learning and academic performance.
 Personality assessment may also be informative about a student's strengths and weaknesses at the process level.
 For example, students high in Neuroticism may need help with stress management, students low in Conscientiousness with maintaining interest, and students high in Extraversion with managing social distractions.3

-Similarly, these generalized personality traits also seem to be factors in workforce success.
-Research in the area of personality in the workplace has indicated that having high Conscientiousness and Extraversion generally tends to enhance one's performance in the workplace.
-Increased levels of Neuroticism and Agreeableness; however, tend to negatively influence workplace success.
+Similarly, these generalized personality traits also seem to be factors in work place success.
+Research in the area of personality in the work environment has indicated that having high Conscientiousness and Extraversion generally tends to enhance one's job performance.
+Increased levels of Neuroticism and Agreeableness; however, tend to negatively influence employee success.

-Additionally, strong time management skills and high self-efficacy appear to have a positive impact on well-being and achievement in the workplace.
-Constructs such as anxiety, have a more complicated relationship with workforce success.
-For example, a bit of anxiety can be a motivating factor for some; however, increased levels of anxiety can be problematic in the workplace.
+Additionally, strong time management skills and high self-efficacy appear to have a positive impact on well-being and job achievement.
+Constructs such as anxiety, have a more complicated relationship with success.
+For example, a bit of anxiety can be a motivating factor for some; however, for others increased levels of anxiety can be problematic.